MY APPROACH TO THERAPY

 Scheduling a session/waitlist: I will reply to your email within two business days, and indicate whether the services I offer seem to be appropriate for your or your child's needs.
 Subsequently, depending on my availability, we will schedule an initial assessment session, or your child's name will be placed on my waitlist.
 The approximate waiting time will be provided then.

-Next sessions: In most cases, I meet with one or both parents/guardians and the child/youth on the following sessions.
+Next sessions: In most cases, I meet with one or both parents/guardians and the child/youth in the following appointments.
 The structure of the session may vary according to your child’s needs.
-For example, I may only have your child present for the first half of the session and then ask the parent(s)/guardian(s) to join the second half.
+For example, I may only have your child present for the first half of the appointment and then ask the parent(s)/guardian(s) to join the second half.
 Or I may have a consultation session with only the parent(s)/guardian(s).

 Duration: Sessions usually have a duration of 50 minutes and are scheduled once per week.